anakhaei/CarND-Advanced-Lane-Lines/writeup_template.md

 * Lane Boundry detection
 * Determine the curvature of the lane and vehicle position
 * Warp the detected lane boundaries back onto the original image.
-* Disply lane curvature and vehicle position.
+* Disply lane curvature and vehicle position

 #### 1. Distortion Correction